 Hoarding cash allows you to weather the storm relatively unscathed if the markets turn sour.
 Even if your stocks lose a lot of value, investors with cash stashed away can wait for the perfect moment to begin investing again.
 The gains experienced when riding the market upward out of a recent crash can help offset losses in the stocks you held onto through the downturn.

-Of course, hoarding cash is not a long-term solution.
-Savings accounts earn low interest rates and, combined with inflation, your cash could effectively earn negative rates and ultimately lose value.
+Hoarding cash is not a long-term solution.
+Savings accounts earn low interest rates.
+Combined with inflation, your cash could effectively earn negative rates and ultimately lose value.

 The bond market is made up of different types of debt securities, including corporate bonds, government bonds, and municipal bonds.
 Corporate bonds are debt instruments issued by large corporations.
 Government bonds come in different varieties.
 Municipal bonds are issued by local governments, and they often come with a tax benefit.